ladisk/LDAQ/README.rst

 The first step to starting the measurement is to create an acquisition object.
 Depending on your measurement hardware, you can select the appropriate acquisition class.

-In this example, we use the :class:`LadiskDAQ.NIAcquisition` class, which is a wrapper for the National Instruments DAQmx driver.
+In this example, we use the ``LadiskDAQ.NIAcquisition`` class, which is a wrapper for the National Instruments DAQmx driver.
 The class accepts the name of the input task as an argument:

 .. code-block:: python